 - Interstates are the highest classification of Arterials, designed for high-speed, long-distance travel.
-I-90 is the county's only interstate, running east-west through the county and across South Dakota. - Other Freeways & Expressways, while not included in the Interstate system, operate similarly to Interstate roadways.
+I-90 is the county's only interstate, running generally north-south through the southwest corner of the county and east-west across South Dakota. - Other Freeways & Expressways, while not included in the Interstate system, operate similarly to Interstate roadways.
 Roads in this classification generally have directional travel lanes that are separated by a physical barrier, with access points limited to on- and off-ramp locations or a limited number of at-grade intersections. - Other Principal Arterials serve major metropolitan areas and can also provide mobility through rural areas.
 Unlike their access-controlled counterparts, Other Principal Arterials occasionally directly serve abutting land uses.